 Many potential plaintiffs make the mistake of believing that they are automatically at fault for their injuries and cannot recover compensation if they were not wearing a helmet or other protective gear at the time of their crash.
 In reality, the failure to wear protective gear or a helmet is only one element of the case.

 A civil court or the jury is not allowed to consider the plaintiff’s liability unless the defendant introduces it.
 Under the requirements of Florida law Florida Statutes §768.81, if the court determines that the plaintiff had some liability, they generally assign this claimant a percentage of fault and reduce their compensation proportionately.
-A skilled Florida motorcycle wreck attorney could refute these types of arguments and work to maximize a plaintiff’s recoverable damages.
+A skilled Florida motorcycle wreck lawyer could refute these types of arguments and work to maximize a plaintiff’s recoverable damages.

-Working with qualified Florida motorcycle accident attorneys as soon as possible after a crash could help ensure that an injured party seeking to file a lawsuit does not miss the deadline set by the statute of limitations.
+Working with qualified Florida motorcycle accident lawyers as soon as possible after a crash could help ensure that an injured party seeking to file a lawsuit does not miss the deadline set by the statute of limitations.
 According to Florida Statutes §95.11, plaintiffs in personal injury claims that center around negligence, such as motorcycle accident cases, generally have four years from the date of injury to file a lawsuit in court.
 A failure to meet this deadline could lead to a defendant moving for a dismissal of the claim.

 Failing to adhere to these essential filing deadlines is almost a guarantee that the plaintiff would be unable to recover any compensation at all.
 Insurance companies that represent defendant drivers are aware of this law, and may not engage in settlement talks if the statute of limitations has expired.
 Hiring a diligent lawyer from Kogan & DiSalvo could help ensure that a claimant files their Florida motorcycle accident case on time.